dart-lang/language/working/0723-static-extensions/feature-specification.md

 The grammar remains unchanged.

-However, it is no longer an error to declare a factory constructor, redirecting or not, or a redirecting generative constructor in an extension declaration that has an on-declaration and both kinds can be constant or not.
+However, it is no longer an error to declare a factory constructor, redirecting or not, in an extension declaration that has an on-declaration.

+It remains an error to declare a factory constructor in an extension using the old style syntax in which the constructor declaration incorporates the classname, e.g. `factory ClassName(...)`.

 *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not